Md-Junaid-Mahmood/Starve-Free-Readers-Writers-Problem-CSN-232/README.md

 ---

-**Readers-Writers-Problem.cpp** file in this repository contains the Pseudo Code for the starvation free solution to the Readers Writers Problem.
+**Readers-Writers-Problem** folder in this repository contains the Pseudo Code for the starvation free solution to the Readers Writers Problem.